dclee131/Visualizing-OPF/README.md

 # Visualizing nonconvex constraints in OPF problems

-This code provides a visualization of power flow feasibility set, which is defined by the AC power flow equations and operational constraints.
+This code provides a visualization of power flow feasibility sets, which is defined by the AC power flow equations and operational constraints.
 The AC power flow equation is a nonlinear equation, which creates a nonlinear manifold in high dimension shown in Figure (a).
 The feasibility set projects the manifold onto the power injection space shown in Figure (b).

 ![](src/feasibility_set.png)
+(Here we provide code for plotting the feasibility set.
+You can read the references for convex restriction.)

 ### Running the code